gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 the last point is quite important.
 I am nearly certain that a simulation with the fully vectorized method would outperform the hybrid method, unless Julian for-loops auto vectorize more intelligently than my crumpled up SIMD.jl code.
 Particularly from a data reuse policy, the fully vectorized method only needs to save the per thread vectors in order to have a fully enabled data reuse policy.
 The hybrid method is a couple steps behind in this regard.

 I think a keen idea would be to integrate my neighbor search into Molly.jl on CPU to provide a much richer testing ground than I currently have.
 At least, my simulations I remember became wildly unstable when any force was introduced.
 And testing a neighbor search routine without any forces does not sound like in context use of the code.

+# 10 August, 2025
+Back at it again to work towards profiling this application.
+Using LinuxPerf